Australia: Thousands trapped on beach as fires approach | DW | 31.12.2019

 "Mallacoota is under attack, it is pitch black and very scary," Victoria's Emergency Management Commissioner Andrew Crisp said.
 "We have 4,000 people on the beach and nearby who are protected by our firefighters."

-Authorities have been warning nearly 30,000 holidaymakers to leave the popular seaside area for days and seek shelter elsewhere.
+Authorities have been warning tens of thousands of holidaymakers to leave popular seaside towns for days and seek shelter elsewhere.

+"We're naturally very concerned about communities that have become isolated," Crisp said.
+He also confirmed "significant" property losses across the area.

-Victorian Premier Daniel Andrews said four people were missing.
+Victorian Premier Daniel Andrews said there were plans to evacuate those trapped on the seaside by boat.
+There was also concern about four people missing.
 "We can't confirm their whereabouts," he said.

 Fires are raging across many parts of the country, after 100,000 people were evacuated from the suburbs of Melbourne on Monday.